erewok/talks/monads_for_fp_talk_2017/talk.md

 "Most of you use programming languages that were invented and you can tell."

-- Philip Wadler in "Propositions As Types", Strange Loop Conference, 2014
+- Philip Wadler in "Propositions As Types" talk, Strange Loop Conference, 2014

 ## Lambda Calculus Defined

 - Functions only
 - One bound variable
+- Free variables
 - Function body
-- Only functions allowed so all functions are higher order.
+- Only functions allowed so *all* functions are higher order.
-- Apply arguments by separating from function with whitespace.
+- Apply arguments by placing them adjacent to function (whitespace, not parentheses).

-Free (not bound) variables may also appear.

 ## Some Lambda Calculus